soham-88/Cookify---AI-Recipes-Platform/README.md

 This isn't just a wrapper around a chatbot.
 Cookify is a production-ready application with real authentication, a persistent database, bot protection, rate limiting, and a freemium subscription model — built to demonstrate real-world full-stack engineering.

 ---

+> 📱 **Best Experience:** For the full experience — especially the **AI Pantry Scan with camera** — open Cookify on your **smartphone/mobile browser**.
+Desktop works too, but mobile lets you use the live camera to scan ingredients directly.

 ## ✨ Features